 Three Rivers is the gateway to Sequoia National Park.
 Michael drove most of the way from L.A. to the Sierra Nevada foothills.
 It was wave after wave of natural beauty, and I called it "God's country:" green trees, white water & blue skies.
 It was warm, but not hot.
 I had forgotten how beautiful Sequoia is.
 It may be more satisfying than the Grand Canyon.

 We entered the Park from Three Rivers.
 The rivers are the Kings, Kern & Kaweah (Kuh-we-a).
 The Kings River carved Kings Canyon.
 Michael got a picture of the Kaweah.

-The Sequoias are in California's Sierra Nevada, and the biggest are in the Giant Forest.
+The Sequoias are in California's Sierra Nevada.
+The biggest are in the Giant Forest.
 The General Sherman tree, the largest tree in the world, is here.
 Other trees are named after George Washington and Robert E. Lee.
 Sequoia National Park was established in 1890.

-There are 75 groves of Sequoias, all of which are on the western slope of the Sierra Nevada.
+There are 75 groves of Sequoias, all of which are on the western slopes of the Sierra Nevada.
 Sequoias grow from small seeds.
 Chemicals in the bark resist insects and fungi.
 The bark can be 12 inches thick.
-Sequoias live up to 3500 years.
-They usually die by falling due to shallow root systems.
+Sequoias live up to 3500 years and usually die by falling due to shallow root systems.

 Glaciers are rivers of ice that form during long periods of cold.
-They move through mountains and carve valleys.
+They move through mountains to carve canyons and valleys.